KVNB

-KVNB (93.3 FM) is a non-commercial listener-supported radio station licensed to Bryant, Arkansas, and serving the Little Rock metropolitan area.
-It airs a Christian adult contemporary radio format and is owned by the Encouragement Media Group.
-It is simulcast on 89.5 KVNE in Tyler, Texas.
-Donations are sought on the air and on the website.

-KVNB is a Class C3 station with an effective radiated power (ERP) of 22,000 watts.
-The transmitter tower is on South Elm Street at West 8th Street near the Wilbur Mills Freeway (Interstate 630) in Little Rock.
+KVNB (93.3 FM) is a non-commercial radio station licensed to Bryant, Arkansas, United States, and serving the Little Rock metropolitan area.
+It airs a Christian adult contemporary format and is owned by the Encouragement Media Group.
+It is simulcast on KVNE in Tyler, Texas.
+KVNB's transmitter is sited on South Elm Street at West 8th Street near the Wilbur Mills Freeway (Interstate 630) in Little Rock.